 The 2-tab system works in a similar fashion to multi-tab email inboxes.
 There’s a Primary Inbox for messages you want to see first and a General Inbox for everything else.

 To save you the annoyance of responding to pointless or spam notifications, Instagram has made it possible to turn notifications off for either inbox.

 The default setting for the General Inbox is off.
 So, you’ll no longer suffer the pain of opening a notification to find yet another creepy marriage proposal from a ‘fan’ in your inbox.

 Message Requests plus…

 The Message Requests feature works the same as for a Business Account, with one crucial upgrade.
 The Creator Account allows you to filter requests by ‘All Requests’ or ‘Top Requests’.

 The ‘Top Requests’ feature sorts queries by their importance to you.
 Instagram defines ‘important’ as accounts with more followers, as well as messages from agencies and other collaboration-based guff.

 Flexible profile controls

-Happily, the Creator Account offers more flexible profile controls than other types of account.
+Happily, the Creator Account offers more flexible profile controls than other types of accounts.
 They can be divided into category labels and contact information settings.